AmosNimos/Russian-Roulette/README.md

 python russian_rullet.py

+## Why 0 to 5?
+In computer programming, it is common practice to start counting at 0 instead of 1.
+This is because most programming languages use zero-based indexing, where the first element of an array or list is at index 0.
+By choosing a random number between 0 and 5 instead of 1 to 6, we are adhering to this convention and allowing for cleaner code.

+In addition, choosing 0 as one of the possible outcomes allows for the use of the "if not" condition in the code.
+If the random number generated is 0, then the "if not" condition will evaluate to True and allow for certain code to be executed.
+This can be useful in many situations and is another reason why starting at 0 is a common practice in programming.

 ## About the Creator

 The "russian_rullet.py" program was created by Amosnimos as a proof of concept and is not intended for any malicious use.
 Amosnimos is an independent software developer who enjoys experimenting with different programming concepts and technologies.